nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/HTML_AQUARIUM.md

 >
 > You both shake hands and you head back home to start work on the site.

-## Goals
+## Goal

-1. Use `index.html` to build a web page that lists fish in the main content area, and then some fish/tank care tips on the right side of the page.
+Use `index.html` to build a web page that lists fish, quotes, harvesting locations, and fish/tank care tips on the right side of the page.
+You will accomplish it by first decomposing the site into smaller components, and using tools like https://sketchboard.io/ to wireframe the layout.

-1. Using `locations.html` to list the locations Martin has been to, and his travel tips for each one.
+The more time you spend in the design stage, the less code you need to write.

 ## Developer Vocabulary